-Mónica Manzutto, José Kuri and Gabriel Orozco first conceived kurimanzutto in New York in the late 1990s.
-They imagined a gallery that could exist nomadically, without establishing a permanent exhibition space.
-Orozco proposed the idea to Mónica and José, pointing out the lack of institutional backing for the up-and-coming generation of young Mexican artists and lack of galleries in Mexico dedicated to contemporary art.
-It seemed clear that a support structure was needed which would allow these emerging artists to establish their careers within Mexico as well as abroad.
+kurimanzutto was first conceived in the late 1990s in New York by Mónica Manzutto, José Kuri and Gabriel Orozco.
+They imagined a gallery that could exist nomadically, adapting its form to the spaces needed by specific projects.
+It was Orozco who first proposed the idea to Mónica and José, pointing out the lack of galleries dedicated to contemporary art in Mexico as well as the lack of institutional support for the up-and-coming generation of young Mexican artists.
+It was evident that a support structure was needed that would allow these emerging artists to establish their careers within Mexico as well as abroad.

 After nearly a decade of working with internationally recognized galleries, Orozco had a particular clarity of vision for the project, which represented a departure from existing models. kurimanzutto decided from the beginning to focus on promoting its artists before acquiring a fixed exhibition space.
 The gallery´s limited budget might have been a hindrance, but instead proved a great source of innovation.
 Scarcity of resources and space was a motivating factor in the collaborative spirit that developed between the gallery and its artists.